jfrog/terraform-provider-project/docs/resources/project.md

 ## Note
 ### Limitations of Repository assign/unassign to/from Project
-Project provider has limitations to assign or unassign large number of repositories through repos attribute.
-With large number of repos you might observe system disruptions and all the repositories might not get assigned/unassigned to/from desired project.
-Try to limit number of repos with in 10 to get a desired result.
+Project provider has limitations to assign or unassign large number of repositories through `repos` attribute.
+With more than a certain number of repos you might observe system disruptions and all the repositories might not get assigned/unassigned to/from desired project.
+As per our analysis, it is **recommended to limit the number of repos within 100** to get a desired result.
 JFrog Engineering team is working on further improvement to ensure better user experience.